jonasjaeger-sci/mod905/docs/user/getting-started.rst

          :header:`Autoionization of water.`

          BO-DFT simulations, via the RETIS approach, were used to study water autoionization.
-The mechanism(s) have been highlighted and their rate quantified.
-Machine learning has been applied to test the quality of the order parameters (and thus of the predicted mechanism).
+The mechanism(s) have been highlighted and their rate(s) quantified.
+Machine learning was applied to test the quality of the order parameters.
 More information can be found in the paper `Local initiation conditions for water autoionization <https://www.pnas.org/content/115/20/E4569>`_.